jakubekgranie/shatterwares.com/README.md

 # alergie
 See "about" for more information.

-(C) J. Namyślak, J. Tataruch, M. Janiszewski, M. Opałka, O. Skiba All right reserved
+(C) J. Namyślak, J. Tataruch, M. Janiszewski, M. Opałka, O. Skiba.
+All rights reserved